Video Tour of Jacobs Medical Center Childbirth Facilities

 Nitrous oxide gas: This gas, best known for its use at dentist offices, can be inhaled through a mask during contractions.
 The gas lessens but does not eliminate the pain of labor.
 The effect occurs only while the gas is being inhaled and disappears rapidly when the mask is removed.
 It can be used through delivery.

-Epidural anesthesia: An epidural offers the most complete pain relief during labor and birth.
+Epidural anesthesia: An epidural can offer very effective pain relief during labor and birth.
 A tiny tube or catheter is placed through a needle into a space (the "epidural space") outside the spinal cord sac in the lower back.
 The needle is removed and the tubing is taped in place.
 Similar to an IV, medication is given continuously through the tube during labor and birth.
 The medication blocks the pain of contractions.
 Because of the numbness produced by the epidural, a woman with an epidural cannot get out of bed.
 Most women take the opportunity to get some rest, and we support the use of labor “peanut balls” to help open the pelvis.

 Our anesthesiologists are available 24 hours a day to administer pain relief.
 An anesthesiologist will meet every laboring woman regardless of whether she is planning anesthesia for her birth.
 There are two reasons for this: to learn of any medical problems in the unlikely event of an emergency, and to answer any questions about the pros and cons of medical approaches to pain relief during labor.